aangelos28/GameEye-backend/README.md

 * Java 11

 ## Installation
+NOTE: Configuration files with secret credentials are required to run the backend.
+Please contact Angelos Angelopoulos (aangelos28@gmail.com) to get them.

 Open the project with IntelliJ IDEA.
 If everything went smoothly, IntelliJ should have recognized the subprojects as modules.
 You can check this under `File > Project Struture`.